dawning7670/simple_calculator/README.md

-# simple_interpreter
+# simple calculator
-a Simple Interpreter
+a simple calculator